 This brief dives into the basics of campaign finance, specifically the key terminology and debates surrounding campaign spending; the types of political organizations that raise and spend money in the political process; laws and court cases that have shaped campaign finance; and helpful information to know before you donate.

 What is civic engagement?
 Why is it important and how can you become more involved in your community?
-In this brief, we seek to provide our Circle members with a deeper understanding of the importance of Americans’ participation in civic life.
+In this brief, we seek to provide a deeper understanding of the importance of Americans’ participation in civic life.
 We’ll also explain how The Policy Circle helps to build social capital, a crucial element of society strongly related to civic duty, and how you can become a more engaged citizen.